Jxu-Thu/Jxu-Thu.github.io/_pages/about.md

   - /about.html
 ---

-I am currently leading the audio group at Qwen Team, Alibaba, responsible for research on audio/video understanding, real-time multimodal interaction, large-scale speech synthesis, general audio synthesis, general speech understanding, and chat models centered on audio.
+I am currently leading the audio group at Qwen Team, Alibaba, responsible for research on audio understanding, real-time multimodal interaction, speech synthesis, general audio synthesis, and chat models centered on audio.
 Prior to this, I was a Ph.D. student of Institute for Interdisciplinary Information Sciences (<a href="https://iiis.tsinghua.edu.cn">IIIS</a>) at <a href="https://www.tsinghua.edu.cn/">Tsinghua University</a> (Beijing), researching large model automatic architecture search, low-resource speech synthesis and recognition, repetition problems in autoregressive language models, and applications of graph models.
 My doctoral advisor was Associate Professor <a href="http://people.iiis.tsinghua.edu.cn/~jianli">Prof. Jian Li</a>.
 I got BSc degree from <a href="https://www.bupt.edu.cn">Beijing of Posts and Telecommunication University</a> in 2018.
 During my undergraduate, I ranked first (1/565) and obtained the Special Scholarship (1/1600).
 Currently, I have published dozens of papers at top international AI conferences such as ICLR, ICML, NeurIPS, and KDD.
-My representative project is Qwen-Omni, Qwen2-Audio and Qwen-Audio.
+My representative project is Qwen2.5-Omni, Qwen2-Audio and Qwen-Audio.

-<span style="color:blue">News: We are looking for interns or FTEs working for ASR, TTS, video real-time interation.
-Besides, we are seeking engineers for real-time speech/video interaction (RTC/Websocket).
+<span style="color:blue">News: We are looking for interns or FTEs working for ASR, TTS, multimodality (video with audio) real-time interation.
+Besides, we are seeking engineers for real-time multimodality interaction (RTC/Websocket).
 Please send the email to jxu3425 dot gmail dot com</span>

 Internship
 ======